Upper Dolpo Trekking Highlights

 Day 3: Fly from Kathmandu to Nepalgunj (150m/490ft) - 1 hour flight

 Your journey commences with a scenic one-and-a-half-hour flight to Nepalgunj, located in the far-western region of Nepal.
-Upon arrival, you'll have the opportunity to explore the local bazaar, and historical sites, and experience the local lifestyle.
+Upon arrival, you'll have the opportunity to explore the local bazaar, historical sites, and experience the local lifestyle.
 You will spend the night in Nepalgunj and depart early the next morning.

 Day 4: Fly to Juphal (2,500m/8,200ft) and Trek to Dunai (2,850m/9,350ft) - 3 to 4 hours trek